Hello all, I’m Mischa

 Apples and berries

-Tasmania has its own customs department when it comes to food, so it is best to ensure you have no fresh food items in your luggage when coming from the mainland, so be wary of the cute beagles if they start to sniff you.
-Also, they do actually call all the other states and territories of Australia – the mainland.
+Tasmania has its own customs department when it comes to food.
+Don’t bring fresh food items in your luggage when coming from the mainland.

 The cheapest way to get around and if you are happy to stick to the main cities/towns of Tasmania then there are bus services that run between them.
 The best way to see the state is via car and you find a variety of hire car companies for different budgets in major towns.